codex-team/kohana-aliases/README.md

 ));
 ```

-After that, all you need is to append alias create and update functions in your logic:
+All you need after is to incule alias creation and updating at your logic:

-### Create
+### Creating

 ```php
 $alias         = Model_Alias::generateUri( $uri );